w3c/media-capabilities/eme-extension-policy-check.md

 ## Privacy Considerations

-This would allow an application to discover HDCP status using a policy blob taken from another site.
-To mitigate this, we could require policy blobs to be domain-specific.
+This would allow an application to discover HDCP availability.
+HDCP is widely available on most modern operating systems and display types.
+It is not expected to add much entropy for fingerprinting.

-As access to this API is gated by `requestMediaKeySystemAccess()`, use of this API would require user consent (e.g., prompt), if required by the user agent for the configuration.
+As access to this API is gated by `requestMediaKeySystemAccess()`, use of this API may require user consent (e.g., prompt), if required by the user agent for the configuration.
 This should make it more difficult to abuse the API on those user agents.